-There are three fundamental questions to ask in order to select the best fund for your 401(k).
+There are three fundamental questions to ask in order to select the best fund or funds for your 401(k).

 1. What is the expense ratio?
 Make sure to select a fund with low fees.
 It will have a huge impact on your net return over time.
 If index funds are an option, they are most likely going to have the lowest costs.

 2. How has the fund performed?
 You’ll want to make sure you select a fund that has a strong performing track record.
 Look up and compare each fund on Yahoo!
 Finance to determine how well the different funds have performed over various time periods.

 3. How much diversification is the fund giving you?
 Diversification is essential as it minimizes your risk.
 Most likely, you’ll have to select multiple funds to achieve the appropriate amount of diversification.
 Generally the more diversification, the better, but you must weigh it with the other two questions above.

 You want to select funds from different asset classes(stocks, bonds, etc.).
 For stocks, you’ll want a blend of large cap (bigger companies), small cap (smaller companies), growth, value, domestic, international, and potentially emerging market equities for your portfolio.
 For bonds, if it’s available, a total bond market index fund or something similar would be great.

 If possible, a great option for a lot of people is to select a target date fund so long as it is built off of indexes and has low fees.
 Indexed target date funds generally have low fees and they automatically allocate more of your assets to more conservative investments as you move nearer to retirement.
 The actively managed target date funds are normally too expensive to be a priority for me.